amarula/dyndesign/docs/misc_utilities.md

 ### Merging singleton classes

-If a singleton class is merged with other classes using `mergeclasses`, the merged class "inherits" the singleteness property.
+If a singleton class is merged with other classes using `mergeclasses`, the merged class "inherits" the singleton property.
 For instance, class "Singleton" from the above example can be extended with class "T" as shown
 below: